• Skip to primary navigation

 • Salt

-• Parmesan: freshly grated parmesan or pecorino to serve
+• Parmesan cheese: freshly grated parmesan cheese or pecorino romano cheese to serve

 • Chilli peppers (optional): if you like spicy food, chili peppers go very well here